Sorry, this program is not available for local students.

 This program has close links with community television such as RMITV, which produces TV shows on Channel 31.
 This program also leads to further study for students wishing to advance their skills.

-All teachers are professional knowledge sharers with substantial industry experience.
+All academic staff are professionally qualified teachers with substantial industry experience.
 You will be challenged to refine and practise your skills through industry projects.

 All programs are delivered in English.
 You can access online resources through the myRMIT student portal.